skohari/R1/README.md

 ## on Functions

 ### Lesson 1: What happens in Functions, stays in Functions
-Never write a function to change datasets.
-Functions are action.
+Functions are actions.
 Apply actions on objects.
+Hold the temporary object of a Function through `return()`.
 Don't take yourObjects inside function.
-Take function outputs to yourObjects
+Take function outputs to yourObjects.

 ```{r}
 #df1 = mtcars